ISFB Certificate Management Assistant

 Launch of the new ISFB Management Assistant Certificate

-"This training program, developed in close collaboration with players in the financial sector, offers future management assistants content perfectly aligned with market expectations."
+"This training program, developed in close collaboration with financial market players, offers future management assistants content that is perfectly aligned with market expectations."

 Read the interview